Health Marathon awards research prizes in the field of cancer

-The Health Marathon Awards for Cancer Research are today presented to Maria do Carmo Pereira from the Faculty of Engineering of the University of Porto and Adriana Sánchez Danés from the Champalimaud Foundation for the work they carry out in the area of brain cancer.
+The Health Marathon Awards for Cancer Research are today awarded to Maria do Carmo Pereira from the Faculty of Engineering at the University of Porto and Adriana Sánchez Danés from the Champalimaud Foundation for their work in the field of brain cancer.

-During the Call , organized in partnership with the Foundation for Science and Technology (FCT) and aimed at researchers and doctors who proposed to develop a research project at an institution based in Portugal, 109 applications were obtained.
-The evaluation of the proposals was carried out by an international panel of 76 scientists in the field of cancer and by the scientific council of the Health Marathon, which selected the two researchers, one in the senior category and the other in the junior category, who will receive the Awards of this edition.
+During the Call, organized in partnership with the Foundation for Science and Technology (FCT) and aimed at researchers and doctors who proposed to develop a research project at an institution based in Portugal, 109 applications were received.
+The proposals were evaluated by an international panel of 76 scientists in the field of cancer and by the scientific council of the Health Marathon, which selected the two researchers, one in the senior category and the other in the junior category, who will receive this edition's awards.

 Health Marathon Award Senior Category